EvaFrossard/EvaFrossard.github.io/index.md

   And guess what?
 Our findings are as wild as the comment section on your latest video !<br>
   <br>

-  The LLM analyzed cautiously the title of all the <b>107,618</b> videos uploaded by these big youtubers during their respective crisis.
+  The LLM analysed cautiously the title of all the <b>107,618</b> videos uploaded by these big youtubers during their respective crisis.
 The following plot shows how many videos fall into each of these categories among this considerable amount of videos, according to the LLM, based on their title.<br />
   <br />

   <div class="flourish-embed flourish-chart" data-src="visualisation/20880620"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/20880620/thumbnail" width="100%" alt="chart visualization" /></noscript></div>